jgujerry/python-web-examples/quart-websocket/README.md

-# quart-chat
+# quart-websocket

-A chatbot built with Quart using websocket.
+A chat app built with Quart using websocket.

 ## Development Environment